-The Channel 9 Young Achiever Awards have been in existence since 1988, with the purpose of acknowledging, encouraging and promoting the positive achievements of all young people up to and including 29 years of age.
-The Young Achiever Awards aim to encourage nominee’s positive energies, talents and creativity, which set a positive example to others.
+The Channel 9 Young Achiever Awards has been in existence since 1988, with the purpose of acknowledging, encouraging and promoting the positive achievements of all young people up to and including 29 years of age.
+The Young Achiever Awards aim to encourage nominees’ energies, talents and creativity, which set a positive example to others.

 The following four nominees have been announced as Finalists in the University Senior College Create Change Award.

 Tabby Ryan, 25 of Clearview is passionate about helping the underprivileged.
 With health and education degrees she uses her expertise developing health and youth leadership programs in remote communities in Kenya, Uganda, India and Cambodia.
 Locally, her outreach has included tutoring migrants, running youth groups and engaging youth through sports.
 Tabby regularly campaigns to fund education, food, and healthcare programs, recently raising over $120,000 on an ongoing annual basis through child sponsorship.

 Thomas Brown, 26 of Mylor is passionate about education, international development and Asia-Australia relations.
 Living between Adelaide and Indonesia, he is co-founder of the Australia Indonesia Youth Association and the Jakarta Development Network.
 He has worked on social enterprise startups; OrientAbroad and AsiaOptions to entice more international students and connect Australia’s future leaders with engagement opportunities in Asia.
 He is the Indonesian Director of Same Skies, providing education and other services to refugee children.